 6:45 AM put the puppy back in the crate with his breakfast meal.

-7 AM Take the puppy outdoors (remove food) Wait for them to eliminate and praise.
+7 AM Take the puppy outdoors (remove food) Wait for them to eliminate and give them lots of praise.

 7:20 AM Put the puppy back in the crate, and leave for work.

 12 PM take the puppy outdoors.
-Wait for him to eliminate and praise.
+Wait for him to eliminate and give verbal praise.

 12:15 PM indoor, 100% supervised playtime and access to water.